Untamed (1955 film)

-Untamed is a 1955 American CinemaScope adventure western film, directed by Henry King and starring: Tyrone Power, Susan Hayward and Richard Egan, with Agnes Moorehead, Rita Moreno and Hope Emerson.
+Untamed is a 1955 American CinemaScope adventure Western film, directed by Henry King and starring: Tyrone Power, Susan Hayward and Richard Egan, with Agnes Moorehead, Rita Moreno and Hope Emerson.
 It was made by Twentieth Century-Fox in DeLuxe Color.
 The screenplay was by: William A. Bacher, Michael Blankfort, Frank Fenton and Talbot Jennings from a 1950 novel by Helga Moray.
 The music score was by Franz Waxman and the cinematography by Leo Tover.

 Untamed was the last film edited by Barbara McLean, and her twenty-ninth with Henry King.
 King called the film "like Cimarron done in South Africa."

 Plot

-In 1847, Paul van Riebeck (Tyrone Power), a Boer cavalry commander, travels to Ireland from South Africa to buy horses for his commandos back home.
-He meets Katie O'Neill (Susan Hayward), daughter of the man selling the horses.
+In 1847, Paul van Riebeck, a Boer cavalry commander, travels to Ireland from South Africa to buy horses for his commandos back home.
+He meets Katie O'Neill, daughter of the man selling the horses.
 She falls in love, but Paul tells her that he has dedicated himself to the establishment of a new country.

-Squire O'Neill (Henry O'Neill) dies during the Great Famine that devastates Ireland.
-Katie marries Shawn Kildare (John Justin) and they emigrate to South Africa.
+Squire O'Neill dies during the Great Famine that devastates Ireland.
+Katie marries Shawn Kildare, and they emigrate to South Africa.
 Their son is born on the sea voyage to Cape Town.
-They and their friend Aggie O'Toole join a group of settlers on an 800-mile (1,287.5 km) trek to Hoffen Valley, for free farm land.
+They and their friend Aggie O'Toole join a group of settlers on an 800-mile (1,287.5 km) trek to Hoffen Valley, for free farmland.
 The most dangerous part of the journey is the crossing of Zulu territory; Van Riebeck and his men are supposed to escort them at that point, but they do not show up at the rendezvous.
 Kurt Hout, son of the trek leader, becomes enamoured with Katie, even though he already has a girlfriend, Julia, who has also come on the trek.

 Later, a scout reports that thousands of Zulus are camped ahead of them.
 They prepare defenses.
 Simon Hout tries to negotiate with the Zulus, but they attack.
 Alerted by Tschaka, Paul and his men arrive and save the settlers, but Shawn is among the dead.
 Told by his friend Kurt that Katie is his woman, Paul tries to stay away, but when Katie tells him that she loves him, he tells her that he loves her too.
 Feeling betrayed, Kurt attacks Paul with a whip, but is beaten.

 Katie and Paul begin building a home, with the help of natives and Aggie.
 Then, Lieutenant Christian arrives to tell Paul that he must either return to his men or disband the commando.
 Despite Katie's strong resistance, Paul chooses the former, earning her public declaration of hatred.